Nixon Peabody LLP

 Dec 17, 2021

-By Richard Tilghman IV, John Ruskusky and Laura Bacon
+By John Ruskusky

 The latest ruling addresses an important issue on the accrual of claims for statute of limitations purposes and should serve as a reminder for companies to review their policies and procedures regarding collection of biometric data.